-- Strongly advocating for Balboa Reservoir to be built with mixed-used, student, faculty, and family housing, including allocations for students who need supportive housing.
+- Strongly advocating for Balboa Reservoir to be built with as much affordable, mixed-used, student, faculty, and family housing as possible, including allocations for students who need supportive housing.

 - Ensure every student worker gets paid San Francisco’s minimum-wage and ensure their jobs will be protected on the budget.

 San Francisco is known for being the heart of the most innovative region in the world and we need to embrace this innovative spirit to ensure the long-term sustainability of City College with new partnerships, transparency, and improving our facilities.

 - Partner with regional tech companies, start-ups, non-profits, and student groups to bring investment on the jobs of the future on campus.

 - Co-locate tech certificate programs, coding classes, and bootcamps under one roof.

 - Create a pipeline for our students to enter into top tech companies with good paying jobs.

 - Partner with the Chamber of Commerce, local companies, and storefront owners to provide small tech hubs througtout the city and liven up commercial corridors.